Conseil d'État

 In France, the Conseil d'État (/fr/; Council of State) is a governmental body that acts both as legal adviser to the executive branch and as the supreme administrative court (one of the two branches of the French judiciary system).
 Established in 1799 by Napoleon as a successor to the King's Council (Conseil du Roi), it is located in the Palais-Royal in Paris and is primarily made up of top-level legal officers.
-The Vice President of the Council of State ranks as the ninth most important civil servant in France.
+The Vice President of the Council of State ranks as the most important civil servant in France.

 Members of the Council of State are part of a Grand Corps of the French State (Grand corps de l'État).
-The Council of State mainly recruits from among the top-ranking students graduating from the École nationale d'administration.
+The Council of State mainly recruits from among the top-ranking students graduating from the École nationale d'administration, which has been renamed as the Institut national du service public.

 Composition

 A General Session of the Council of State is presided over by the Prime Minister or, in their absence, the Minister of Justice.
 However, since the real presidency of the Council is held by the Vice-President, the Vice President of the Council of State usually presides at all but the most ceremonial assemblies.
 This is also done for obvious reasons pertaining to the separation of powers.

 Other members of the Council include, in decreasing order of importance: